Best Foam for Seat Cushions

 Natural Latex Foams

 Natural latex foam is made from natural materials.
 Natural latex is obtained from the rubber tree (Hevea brasiliensis).
-In this tree’s bark is a milky sap that is collected and used to make latex foam.
+This tree’s bark is a milky sap that is collected and used to make latex foam.
 Latex has inherent springiness.

 A huge demand exists for latex cushions thanks to their renowned comfort and support.
 Upon sitting on a latex cushion, you would notice how soft and cosy it is, as well as how firm it is, as it supports you uniformly in cloud-like comfort.